code-kern-ai/automl-docker/README.md

 ## Preprocessing the text data.
 To make text data usable to maschines, it need to be preprocessed.
 To ensure state of the art maschine learning, we make use of large, pre-trained transformers pulled from [🤗 Hugging Face](https://huggingface.co/) to preprocess text data..
 If you don't know what all that means: don't worry!
 All you need to do then is to choose between speed and accuracy by choosing one of our suggestions.
 - distilbert-base-uncased -> Very accurate, state of the art method, but slow (especially on large datasets).
-[ENG]")
+[ENG]
 - all-MiniLM-L6-v2 -> Faster, but still relatively accurate.
-[ENG]")
+[ENG]
-- Custom model -> Input your own model from https://huggingface.co/.")
+- Custom model -> Input your own model from https://huggingface.co/.

 By choosing "Custom model" you can always just use a different model from Hugging Face!
 After you have choosen your model, the text data will be processed.